 - Be courteous but don’t force conversation with the potential buyer.
 Let go of the emotion you have invested in your home.
 Using a business like manner will give you an edge over someone who remains emotionally attached to their property.

 - Never apologize for the appearance of your home.
 After all, it has been lived in.
 Let the trained salesperson answer any objections.

-- The salesperson knows the buyer’s requirements and can better emphasize the features of your home when you don’t tag along.
-You will be called if needed.
+- The salesperson knows the buyer’s requirements and can better emphasize the features of your home when you aren't present.

-- Your Castles Unlmited Realtor is an experienced professional who will be able to view your home objectively and make suggestions that will improve the appearance of your home and its saleability.
+- Your Castles Unlimited Realtor is an experienced professional who will be able to view your home objectively and make suggestions that will improve the appearance of your home and its ability to sell.